 Choosing a classical guitar might seem daunting at first, however, at GSI it’s our pleasure and duty to ensure that the selection process is a very satisfying experience thanks to the advice of our guitar experts.
 Our classical guitar store features guitars made by carefully chosen luthiers from around the world and our staff knows each instrument very well.
 Our experts are able to help you narrow your top picks to just a few guitars which you might want to try by yourself with no commitment to purchase.

 What defines a classical guitar?

-Classical guitar, in the form as we know it today, was largely developed by Spanish guitar maker, Antonio de Torres Jurando (1817-1892).
+Classical guitar, in the form as we know it today, was largely developed by Spanish guitar maker, Antonio de Torres Jurado (1817-1892).
 Torres introduced many new innovations to his guitars.
 Most notably, he increased the size of the body of the guitar, and introduced a fan-strut bracing system, and in his later guitars he started using machine heads.
 His guitars also had separated saddles which allowed minute adjustments of string heights.

 What should I look for when buying a classical guitar?